ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/cgwalters/cve-2020-14386](https://github.com/cgwalters/cve-2020-14386) :  ![starts](https://img.shields.io/github/stars/cgwalters/cve-2020-14386.svg) ![forks](https://img.shields.io/github/forks/cgwalters/cve-2020-14386.svg)

 ## CVE-2020-14381
- A flaw was found in the Linux kernel&#8217;s futex implementation.
+ A flaw was found in the Linux kernel’s futex implementation.
 This flaw allows a local attacker to corrupt system memory or escalate their privileges when creating a futex on a filesystem that is about to be unmounted.
 The highest threat from this vulnerability is to confidentiality, integrity, as well as system availability.